 The CIP-51 is supported by development tools from Silicon Labs and third party vendors.
-Silicon Labs provides an integrated development environment (IDE) including editor, macro assembler, debugger and programmer.
+Silicon Labs provides an integrated development environment (IDE) including editor, debugger, and programmer.
 The IDE's debugger and programmer interface to the CIP-51 via the C2 interface to provide fast and efficient in-system device programming and debugging.
-Third party macro assemblers and C compilers are also available.
+An 8051 assembler, linker and evaluation 'C' compiler are included in the Development Kit.
+Many third party macro assemblers and C compilers are also available, which can be used directly with the IDE.